-Welcome to the April 2022 edition of our net worth tracker, where we’ll track our net worth month over month.
-I first started tracking our net worth at the time this blog was started, which was the beginning of September 2019.
+Welcome to the April 2023 edition of our net worth tracker, where we’ll track our net worth month over month.
+I first started tracking our net worth at the time this blog was started, which was at the beginning of September 2019.
 I started by creating the Net Worth Baseline report.

 You can view Previous Net Worth reports HERE.